-- (a) The present Convention shall come into force on the 1st January, 1951, provided that, at least 12 months before that date, not less than 15 acceptances, including 7 by countries each with not less than one million gross tons of shipping, have been deposited in accordance with Articles X and XV. - (b) Should 15 acceptances in accordance with paragraph (a) of this Article not have been deposited 12 months before the 1st January, 1951, the present Convention shall come into force 12 months after the date on which the last of such acceptances is deposited.
-The Organization shall inform all Governments which have signed or accepted the present Convention of the date on which it comes into force. - (c) Acceptances deposited after the date on which the present Convention comes into force shall take effect three months after the date of their deposit.
+- (a) The present Convention shall come into force twelve months after the date on which not less than fifteen acceptances, including seven by countries each with not less than one million gross tons of shipping, have been deposited in accordance with Article X. The Organization shall inform all Governments which have signed or accepted the present Convention of the date on which it comes into force. - (b) Acceptances deposited after the date on which the present Convention comes into force shall take effect three months after the date of their deposit.